guiideandrade/grid/README.md

 This file.
 It's the best way I found to communicate about the project.
 It contains some directives, some links, etc. If you are looking for explanations about the code, notice that I wrote some comments while writing the source-code.

-I tried to keep this file updated, but the comments in code are usually more accurate than README.md.
+I tried to keep this file updated, but the comments in code are usually more accurated than README.md.